kenimo49/claude-code-tips/system-prompt/2.0.56/system-prompt-original-unpatched.md

 ## Handling Ambiguity in Plans
 Before using this tool, ensure your plan is clear and unambiguous.
 If there are multiple valid approaches or unclear requirements:
-1. Use the Task tool to clarify with the user
+1. Use the AskUserQuestion tool to clarify with the user
 2. Ask about specific implementation choices (e.g., architectural patterns, which library to use)
 3. Clarify any assumptions that could affect the implementation
 4. Only proceed with ExitPlanMode after resolving ambiguities